Yuutokata/Pishing-Database/README.md

 # Pishing Database

 Hello and welcome to this Database.
-This Pishing Database has over **75k** Pishing Domains and it gets updated every Sunday.
+This Pishing Database has over **75k** Pishing Domains and it would get updated every Sunday but i dont have a solution to edit Files over 1mb with git..

 ## How to use the Database?